Midwestern-Interactive/style-guide/packages/eslint-config-midwestern-base/README.md

 # eslint-config-midwestern-base

-This package provides Midwestern's base TS .eslintrc (without React plugins) as an extensible shared config.
+This package provides Midwestern's base TS .eslintrc as an extensible shared config.